QossayZeineddin/harri_spark_task_pyspark/README.md

 GitHub repo [Spring Boot application](https://github.com/QossayZeineddin/harri_api_task.git)
 URL for the application : https://github.com/QossayZeineddin/harri_api_task.git
 when yoy run the server we have multy get requset to get the data
-1- Get the counter of origin for a car name  (for example http://127.0.0.1:8080/cars/getbyBrand/bmw)
+1- Get the country of origin for a car name  (for example http://127.0.0.1:8080/cars/getbyBrand/bmw)
 2- Get the car brands of country (for example http://127.0.0.1:8080/cars/getby/Japan)
 3- To get a specific numbers of car models (using limit http://127.0.0.1:8080/cars/getby/Japan/2   this get the first 2 cars in japan)
 4- To get all cars (http://127.0.0.1:8080/cars/getAll)